GerlechJen/Election-Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit
 I was to assist a Colorado Board of Elections employee in auditing the tabulated results for a recent Colorado local congressional election.
-I was tasked to:
+Part of my task was to:
 1. calculate the total number of votes cast.
 2. get a complete list of candidates who received votes.
 3. calculate the total number of votes each candidate received.
 4. calculate the percentage of votes each candidate won.
 5. determine the winner of the election based on popular vote.

 The goal here is to automate the process using Python so that the code can be used to audit not only other congressional districts, but senatorial districts and local elections.

 In this project, some additional data has been requested of me to complete the audit.
 I will be providing additional data on:
-1.The voter turnout for each county
+1. the voter turnout for each county.
-2.The percentage of votes from each county out of the total count 3.The county with the highest turnout
+2. the percentage of votes from each county out of the total count.
+3. the county with the highest turnout.

 After the analysis, a vote count report will be generated to certify the election results.

 ## Resources